 Best Splurge: SLS Hotel

-Who doesn’t want to be treated like the royal prince or an A-list celebrity every once in a while?
+Who doesn’t want to be treated like a royal prince or an A-list celebrity every once in a while?
 Enjoy the luxurious life at the SLS Hotel with its stunning rooftop pool deck and modern yet comfortable rooms.
 After a long day wandering around, you can treat yourself to refreshing cocktails by the poolside.
 When you wake up the next day, a delicious continental hotel breakfast buffet awaits.

 - Time: 30 min by car